Advertiser Disclosure

 Image Credit: Blue Bay Curaçao

 There’s no shortage of things to do if you decide to visit Blue Bay.
 If you’re traveling with a group of people who are of different ages and have different interests, this beach has the most options to appeal to everyone.
-Between restaurants, beach clubs, and even a nearby golf course, you can spend days here without getting bored.
+With its restaurants, beach clubs, and even a nearby golf course, you can spend days here without getting bored.

 The beach can get pretty lively, especially during peak tourist season between December and April.
 However, you don’t have to worry about being overwhelmed by a lot of noise and crowds.
 Usually, a short walk is all it takes to find a more peaceful area if you’d prefer to just sit back and relax.